 Step 2: Create an XML in the resources/basic-auth folder to define the bean configuration.

-Step 3: Go to the global elements tab of your configuration and create the below configurations:
+Step 3: Go to the global elements tab of your configuration and create the configuration below:

 Here, the developer should make sure the POM file must contain the following dependencies in the POM.
 Check the POM file for the Mule Maven plugin containing the following shared libraries:

 Step 5: It's common to test the HTTPS and basic authentication of Mule 4 HTTP Listener.
-Upon successful application deployment, perform the below steps:
+Upon successful application deployment, perform the following steps:

 1. In Postman under Authorization, select Basic Auth as the Type.